Siege of Leningrad: Effect on the city

-Civilians in the city suffered from extreme starvation, especially in the winter of 1941–42.
+Civilians in the city suffered extreme starvation, especially in the winter of 1941–42.
 From November 1941 to February 1942 the only food available to the citizen was 125 grams of bread per day, of which 50–60% consisted of sawdust and other inedible admixtures.
 In conditions of extreme temperatures (down to -30 °C), and with city transport out of service, even a distance of a few kilometres to a food distribution kiosk created an insurmountable obstacle for many citizens.
 Deaths peaked in January–February 1942 at 100,000 per month, mostly from starvation.
 People often died on the streets, and citizens soon became accustomed to the sight of death.

 Cannibalism

 While reports of cannibalism appeared in the winter of 1941–42, NKVD records on the subject were not published until 2004.
 Most evidence for cannibalism that surfaced before this time was anecdotal.
 Anna Reid points out that "for most people at the time, cannibalism was a matter of second-hand horror stories rather than direct personal experience".
-Indicative of Leningraders' fears at the time, police would often threaten uncooperative suspects with imprisonment in a cell with cannibals.
-Dimitri Lazarev, a diarist during the worst moments in the Leningrad siege, recalls his daughter and niece reciting a terrifying nursery rhyme adapted from a pre-war song:
+Indicative of Leningraders' fears at the time, police often threatened uncooperative suspects with imprisonment in a cell with cannibals.
+Dimitri Lazarev, a diarist during the worst moments in the Leningrad siege, recalls his daughter and niece reciting a terrifying nursery rhyme adapted from a prewar song: